ReynoldsCahoon/unitscan-wallcraft/README.md

 You can move the unitscan frame by holding ctrl and dragging.

-**Please note unitscan-turtle will not auto target the target when it is found.**
+**Please note unitscan-wallcraft will not auto target the target when it is found.**
 **Click the target in the unitscan window or use the macro /unitscantarget to target the mob.**

 ## Addon Compatibility